Aston Martin DB7 Vantage V12 For Sale

 13. Trickle charger upgrade.

 The AML charger is certainly expensive, but not that special.
 The three pin connector is purely to ensure correct polarity as only two are connected.
 I tend to leave my car plugged in whenever not in use and not just when left for long periods.
-This practice with a good CTEK charger over several years has meant I have never had to replace a battery in 30 years of owning "weekend" cars (most worth way under £10k until now).
+This practice with a good CTEK charger over several years has meant I have never had to replace a battery in decades years of owning "weekend" cars.

 Plugging the AML charger in regularly is a pain as it means leaving the boot open and lifting the boot floor.
 To make life easier I have added a second charge connector under the fuel filler flap.
 This has a silicone rubber sealing cap and is completely waterproof.
 I have a hanging power lead which means simply lifting the filler flap and plugging in.